IMOGEN JOHNSON, EDITOR

 Ally is the proud owner of Jester (aka J-Man) a 21-year-old, 17hh Irish Sports Horse who she’s owned since he was five and Wish (aka Noodle) a 12-year-old, 16.2hh Hanoverian mare.
 “Jester’s a sensitive wee soul and doesn’t like change, but he’s helped me achieve many of my competitive goals including being placed at a number of British Eventing competitions,” says Ally.
 “He tolerated the dressage phase, but loved his jumping.
 Jester still hacks out occasionally, but spends most of his time eating grass!
 As well as being a complete diva my mare Wish she struts her stuff in the dressage arena.
 She’s a little work-shy to say the least, but when her mind’s on the job she has great movement and has proved that by winning many classes over the years.
 She’s also very pretty (not that I’m biased) and she knows it!”

-Amy Moore, Writer
+Amy Moore, Online editor and Writer

 After spending her afternoons as a toddler galloping on a rocking horse in her bedroom, Amy convinced her parents to take her to her first proper riding lesson when she was seven-years old.
 “I spent most of my weekends helping out at the riding school, learning to groom and tack-up and loved every second – even the mucking out!”
 Amy got her own pony, a cob-cross called Indi (pictured above), when she was a teenager and they’ve been best friends ever since.
 "Indi is 19 now, but still as bonkers as when we first bought her.
 She loves jumping the most – usually around showjumping courses, but she has been known to escape from her field from time to time."